Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (a) The Department may subpoena and bring before it any

-person to take the oral or written testimony or compel the production of any books, papers, records, or any other documents that the Secretary or his or her designee deems relevant or material to any such investigation or hearing conducted by the Department
+person to take the oral or written testimony or compel the production of any books, papers, records, or any other documents that the Secretary or the Secretary's designee deems relevant or material to any such investigation or hearing conducted by the Department

 with the same fees and in the